 This powerful collaboration of SIUE researchers, educators, students and staff will expose young minds with otherwise limited educational opportunities to a creative learning environment that allows them to expand their ideas beyond the classroom.
 Upward Bound to Biofuels will expose a new generation of talented young students to the opportunities that exist at the university and develop a regional pipeline of students interested in careers in the biofuels industry.

 The IL SBDC at SIUE requests Meridian Society support to increase public awareness of and direct support of microloans as an alternative financing source in the Metro East region.
 Microloans fill an important gap between traditional bank financing and “easy- to – get, but hard- to –pay- off” pay day loan shops.
 These loans – from $500 to $50,000- are considered a financial lift during startup and challenging business phases.
-This is especially true for those setting up operations in economically depressed and “under-baked” communities.
+This is especially true for those setting up operations in economically depressed and “under-banked” communities.

 This request would allow the SBDC and its partners to organize and convene the region’s first Microloan Summit in August.
 The Summit would bring together the Metro East community leaders, banking officials, small business owners and development agency representatives to focus attention on and share information about microloans while formulating strategies to expand program funding, communications and usage within key target communities.